dustinpfister/blog_posts/_posts/canvas-layer.md

 ## 1 - canvas layer basic example

-So the basic idea of canvas layers is that you just have a collection of canvas elements.
-A canvas element that is created and added to a container element first will have a lower z index value then canvas elements added after using the document.appenbdChild method unless something is done to change that.
+So the basic idea of canvas layers is that you just have a collection of canvas elements in a container element.
+A canvas element that is created and added to a container element first will have a lower z index value then canvas elements added after using the document.appendChild method unless something is done to change that.
+There are other methods that can be used to append elements to a parent element differently which would be one way to have control over z order.
+However there are other ways such as using the CSS zIndex property, or just treating each canvas in the HTML collection as a z level and drawing to it accordingly.
+However for starters in this section I will just be going over a basic example of canvas layering.

 Anything that should have a lower z index value, such as a background can be drawn to a canvas that is behind another canvas that draws something that updates on every frame tick in the foreground.
 In some situations this can help to improve frame rate a little, by taking what is updated only once at the start of a game and drawing it just once in a separate canvas.